Sister Act, Then and Now

 Harvey Keitel (Vince LaRocca)

 Following Sister Act, Keitel co-starred in the Oscar-nominated The Piano.
 He would go on to appear in multiple productions written and/or directed by Quentin Tarantino (he had already appeared in Reservoir Dogs by the time Sister Act came out) including cult classic and Best Picture nominee, Pulp Fiction, as well as From Dusk Till Dawn.
 He even had an uncredited role in Inglorious Basterds.
-Keitel appeared in both National Treasure and the sequel, National Treasure: Book of Secrets, and has collaborated multiple times with Wes Anderson, with roles in Moonrise Kingdom and The Grand Budapest Hotel.
+Keitel appeared in both National Treasure and the sequel, National Treasure: Book of Secrets, and has collaborated multiple times with Wes Anderson, with roles in Moonrise Kingdom, The Grand Budapest Hotel, and Isle of Dogs.

 Bill Nunn (Eddie Souther)